andrewgstanton/continuum/dashboard/DASHBOARD-README.md

 This is a self-hosted Nostr dashboard for reading, writing, and managing your content across relays.
 You can post notes, publish articles, edit locally, and view your profile metadata — all from a sovereign, Dockerized local environment.

 > ⚠️ This `dashboard/` directory contains the full MyContinuum v1.0.0 app.
-> The root of this repository is private and not intended for open-source use.

 ---